brand icon May292026

 What jeans look good with cowboy boots, and do you tuck them in?

 I don’t tuck.
 It tends to look bulky and reads more western than I want.
 What works best is a fitted or straight-leg jean that sits just over the top of the boot.
-It elongates the leg and keeps things looking clean without the bulk of trying to stuff denim into a shaft.
+It elongates the leg and keeps things looking clean.
 I’d skip the bootcut and wide-leg for this specifically; the whole point is to let the boot show just enough without making it the whole outfit.

 Should you avoid double denim with cowboy boots?